bluestealth/minikube/site/content/en/docs/commands/cache.md

 ### Options

 ```
       --format string                Go template format string for the cache list output.
 The format for Go templates can be found here: https://golang.org/pkg/text/template/
                                      For the list of accessible variables for the template, see the struct values here: https://godoc.org/k8s.io/minikube/cmd/minikube/cmd#CacheListTemplate (default "{{.CacheImage}}\n")
   -h, --help                         help for list
+      --target-architecture string   target architecture for cached container (default "amd64")
 ```

 ### Options inherited from parent commands